ICT and Computing HOD – Hannah Rhodes

 Students at Pershore High School study a wide range of units at Key Stage 3; we offer traditional ICT units as well as Computer Science based ones.
 All students have one lesson a week and mainly have one teacher.

 At key stage 4 students can either opt to study Creative iMedia or GCSE Computer Science with OCR.
-Both courses are very popular; we currently have two classes of iMedia students in year 10 and 11, and one teacher teaches each class.
+Both courses are very popular; we currently have two classes of Creative iMedia students in year 10 and 11, and one teacher teaches each class.
 This is a coursework focused qualification and therefore monitoring and tracking is central to ensure students’ progress.
-We also have two groups of GCSE Computer Science in year 10, and one in year 11.
-GCSE Computer Science is a fairly new subject to the school and is growing in popularity.
+We are currently in our first year of offering GCSE Computer Science, it has been very popular and we have one large group of 28 students.
+At present, this class has two teachers and delivery of the specification is therefore spilt.

 At key stage 5 we offer students A Level Computer Science (OCR) and Cambridge Technicals in Digital Media.
 Key stage 5 is delivered between the team, specifications are divided, groups are shared and tracking pupil progress is done centrally.
 Digital Media seems to be a popular option for our students, group sizes are between 10 and 14 students.
 Our sixth form students are enthusiastic about our subject and many continue into University courses or apprenticeship schemes.
 Last year’s Computer science group saw two of our students secure apprenticeships with GCHQ.
 Each year we get a small collection of students who study both options with us.